xpdota/event-trigger/README.md

 Setting up two separate triggers for that would make it prone to getting the logic or priority inconsistent between the two, leading to wrong callouts.

+What I aim to do here is not necessarily make triggers get "more cheaty", but rather just take existing functionality and make it work better.

 ### So How Does This Work?

 This is intended as a proof of concept for how things *could* work.
 This is just to show that a better way exists.